How much does it cost to maintain a hot tub? Here's a guide on how…

 Energy Efficiency

-To assess your hot tub’s energy efficiency, review your electricity bills over the past year or two, paying special attention to the months when you use the hot tub most frequently.
+To assess your hot tub’s energy efficiency, review your electricity bills over the past year or two, focusing on months when you use the hot tub most.
 Modern hot tub meters can provide specific energy consumption data.
-Compare this to the manufacturer’s original energy consumption estimates.
-Also, check the insulation quality – older hot tubs often have degraded or inadequate insulation.
-Feel the cabinet sides when the tub is running; excessive heat indicates poor insulation.
-Inspect the cover for warping, water absorption, or cracks which can significantly impact heat retention.
+Compare this to the manufacturer’s original estimates.

 Technology